 I started reading the book I mentioned a few months ago, titled: Harpo Speaks! published in 1961.
-It is an autobiography written with Rowland Barber of the silent member of the famous Marx Bros.
+It is an autobiography written with Rowland Barber and the silent member of the famous Marx Bros.

 Of all the autobiographies I have read in my life, this has to be the most enjoyable to date.
 Some people can pick up a book and engulf it like a hound on a dropped piece of meat.
 I’m not an avid reader so it takes me a bit longer, and when I read, I like to sit in a comfortable chair with drink and cigar, and have some classical music playing low.